Valley of Roses: The Essential Travel Guide to Kalaat M'Gouna

 While Kalaat M’Gouna’s Old Bridge has been around for generations, it’s only in recent years that it has been transformed into the colourful attraction of today.
 When the need arose for a new, modern bridge to accommodate the growing highway, this older structure became a place for local women to clean and air out their rugs.

-As a result, it’s a great spot for photography, with an array of multi-coloured Amazigh rugs hung across the barriers.
+As a result, it’s a great spot for photography, with multi-coloured Amazigh rugs usually hung across the barriers.
 After beating the dust from the rugs, they are left to air in the sunshine before being returned to the family home.
-This daily ritual has turned the Old Bridge into a beloved local landmark where everyday domestic duties become an artistic scene.

 Drive through the Valley of the Roses

-One of the best ways to explore the area is by driving the 30-kilometre paved road that leads north from Kalaat M’Gouna as it hugs the route of the Assif M'Goun River.
-Along the way, there are ample opportunities to gaze out at the mesmerising scenery unfolding on all sides - the Valley of the Roses is a captivating juxtaposition of lush greenery and rust-coloured rock formations.
+One of the best ways to explore the area is by driving the 30-kilometre paved road that extends north from Kalaat M’Gouna, hugging the route of the Assif M'Goun River.
+Along the way, there are ample opportunities to stop and admire the rust-coloured rock formations that appear around every corner.

 The drive to the village of Bou Tharar takes less than an hour, ending with a winding descent to a crumbling kasbah.
 While it is possible to go further, you’ll need a 4x4 vehicle and experience navigating off-road, unmarked routes.
 Otherwise, turn around and head back to Kalaat M’Gouna the way you came.